 This chapter explains several basic Excel concepts that you should know before you start writing formulas.
-Complete the exercises below to get some practice!
+If you're already familiar with the Excel window and you know how to move around the grid, you can skip to the following chapter.
+Otherwise, complete the exercises below to get some practice!

 Here's an exercise that helps you get comfortable with Excel cell references.
 It leads you on an Excel hunt that jumps around the worksheet grid, from one cell to another.